Chemical Biology

 Capabilities

-Located in the Patrick G Johnston Centre for Cancer Research (PGJCCR), gain access to our chemical biology team that has extensive research in developing potent and selective compounds.
+Located in The Johnston Cancer Research Centre (JCRC), gain access to our chemical biology team that has extensive research in developing potent and selective compounds.

 •Technology Enabled Synthesis or TES is a medicinal chemistry platform that allows for rapid SAR (Structure Activity Relationship) during the ‘Hit validation’ and early ‘Hit to lead’ programmes